fastoch/CI-CD-explained/README.md

 What happens after we deploy to dev environment?

-Instead of waiting for release to do thorough end-to-end tests, testing all the integrations with databases and other services, we run these extensive tests every time code changes get merged into the main branch.
+Instead of waiting for release to do thorough end-to-end tests, testing all the integrations with databases and other services, we run these extensive tests inside our dev environment every time code changes get merged into the main branch.

 That part also requires writing a lot of automated tests for complex use cases.

 ## Deploying to Staging environment (pre-production)

+We tested our code before deploying to dev environment, then we ran E2E tests while our app was running in the dev environment.
+If our app passed those tests successfully, we can now deploy it to our staging environment.

 That workflow of deploying a release all the way to the staging (or testing) environment is called Continuous Delivery.

-@12/21
+## Deploying to production

+Before releasing the new version of our app to production, we need to run some additional tests inside our staging environment:
+- performance test
+- compliance check
+- security test

+Very often, we don't want to automatically deploy to production.
+Sometimes, staging may be used by the dev team or PM or product owner to demo the new features first to maybe higher decision makers.
+There, we might get useful input from them and need to make some adjustments

+@16/21